 WELCOME TO THE CENTRE FOR CONTINUING STUDIES It's here you'll find the hands-on, flexible programming to help you advance your career or explore a new one.
 We're a highly regarded leader in our fields, specializing in giving you the skills and knowledge to succeed in today's everchanging workplace.

 Our continuing studies offerings include more than 40 associate certificate, certificate and diploma programs, all designed keeping your schedule in mind - with day, evening or weekend classes.

 Every year nearly 26,000 students - close to half of them part-time students like you - choose VCC for its high-quality programming, expert faculty and highly valued credentials.

-We're pleased to have you with us.
+We're pleased to have you with us

 Dale Dorn

-Dale Dorn

 PRESIDENT

 VANCOUVER COMMUNITY COLLEGE

 BUSINESS

 BUILDING MANAGEMENT & SERVICES

 BUILDING MANAGEMENT & SERVICES

 Designed for building managers, this program is recognized and supported by the Professional Association of Managing Agents (PAMA), which is committed to the improvement of education standards within the property management industry.
 The Canadian Administrative Housekeeping Association (CAHA) and the Canadian Building Services Association (CBSA) also support the program and recognize the Building Service Management course for professional certification.

-BUILDING CLEANING (REAL 1103)

-Designed for building supervisors, staff, contract cleaners and others responsible for general cleaning and floor maintenance.
-Examine types of soils, cleaners, cleaning chemicals, germicides and disinfectants, washroom and window cleaning, sweeping methods and equipment, floor machines and servicing specialty areas (not hands-on with power equipment).
-Learn about safety, liability issues and WHMIS regulations.
-Upon successful completion, a transcript and a Document of Completion will be issued.
-(30 hours) \$300

-5 wks Sa.Apr 26 09:00 - 16:00 DTN 4 CRN 20285

 BUILDING MANAGER CERTIFICATE PROGRAM

 Senior Program Coordinator: Anne Tollstam, 604.443.8668 Program Coordinator: Jennifer Gossen, 604.443.8670 Program Assistant: Margaret McIlwaine, 604.443.8711

 Graduates are well prepared for building service management and leadership roles in hospitals, schools, and commercial buildings, as well as on-site manager positions in apartment buildings.
-Participants are trained in building service management, landlord-tenant law, basic building maintenance, fire safety and security matters and learn about relevant office forms and record keeping.
+Participants are trained in building service management, landlord-tenant law, basic building maintenance, fire safety and security matters.
+Office forms and record keeping are also covered in these courses.

 ENTRANCE REQUIREMENTS: